yabellini/SitioAcademico/content/blog/2026-06-18-promoutils/index.md

     ) |>
       select(nombre, descripcion) |>
       arrange(nombre)

+> head(canales_finales)
+# A tibble: 6 × 2
+  nombre    descripcion
+  <chr>     <chr>
+1 allcaps   ONLY ALL CAPS IN THIS ROOM.
+NO LOWER CASE
+2 antarctic The <#C7UBC64Q4> channel is for friendly discussions about using R … 3 arrow     Discussion and support for Apache Arrow and the Arrow R package.
+Sh… 4 books     What you’re reading right now (or want to read next!)
+5 builds    Automated messages from Travis-CI and Appveyor, for daily builds an… 6 ci        CI related discussions
 ```

 Now, we need a varied opening phrases to avoid repetitive messages and then iterate trough the list of channels: